Airlangga Government Continues to Rely on Foreign Capital for Indonesian Economy – 2024-04-01 05:38:35

 Furthermore, answering questions regarding the tax system in the new cabinet, Airlangga gave an illustration of the idea of establishing a separate tax agency from the Ministry of Finance.

 “Currently the tax authority is in the Directorate General under the Ministry of Finance.
-The Tax Authority could be separated into a separate institution directly under the president, to balance checks and balances,” he concluded.
+The Tax Authority might be separated into a separate institution directly under the president, to balance checks and balances,” he concluded.

 (Z-9)